-If you remember my recent article on the company who went to my friends house for a PM and did nothing but leave a system quote.
+If you remember my recent article on the company that went to my friend's house for a PM and did nothing but leave a system quote.

-Josh left them D rated review on a popular review site and the owner of the company responded with… an apology?
+My friend Josh left them a D-rated review on a popular review site, and the owner of the company responded with… an apology?
 A bottle of wine?

 They responded with threats.
-Threats that they are going to report Josh and us to the EPA because we added 1/2lb of refrigerant to the system.
+Threats that they are going to report Josh and us to the EPA because we added 1/2lb of R22 to the system.

 We advised him that the company that came out and added R22 to a leaking system is in violation of the EPA laws, and we would report the company with a copy of this review stating that the other company came out and added 1/2 lb of R22 freon

-Before you get the wrong idea.
-I would never condone “gas and go” behavior.
-In this case the unit was about 3 degrees of subcool low and we weighed in 1/2 lb and performed an electronic leak check.
-We found the TINIEST of hits on the evaporator in the fin pack and we instructed Josh of his options.
+Before you get the wrong idea, I would never condone “gas and go” behavior.
+In this case, the unit was about 3 degrees of subcooling low, and we weighed in 1/2 lb and performed an electronic leak check.
+We found the TINIEST of hits on the evaporator in the fin pack, and we instructed Josh of his options.

 Sometimes a system needs to be recharged to get the customer cooling or because the leak is very small and the customer chooses not to repair it at that time.

-In systems containing UNDER 50 LBS of refrigerant this is not against EPA regulations.
+In systems containing UNDER 50 LBS of refrigerant, that is not against EPA regulations.

-I'm not sure where people get this from, other than THIS which applies only to systems over 50 lbs and even then, some recharging is allowed.
+I'm not sure where people get this from, other than THIS, which applies only to systems over 50 lbs.
+Even then, some recharging is allowed.

-By all means, know and follow the EPA regulations, perform proper leak detection, give the customer all their options but leave off the high and mighty scare tactics.
+By all means, know and follow the EPA regulations, perform proper leak detection, and give the customer all their options, but leave off the high and mighty scare tactics.

 Scare tactics are bad for our industry and bad for our customers.